-MIB II: A database containing performance information and statistics on each device in a network.
+MIB II: A database containing performance information for each device in a network.

 MIPS (Million Instructions Per Second): A measurement of processing speed.

 NAT (Network Address Translation): An internet standard that enables a LAN to use one set of IP addresses for internal traffic and a second set for external traffic.